Best Recurring Deposit Interest Rates in India

 The interest earned from an RD account is taxable.
 The tax payable depends on the tax slab a person falls in.
 Opening and maintaining an RD account is simple and hassle-free.
 Every month, the predetermined amount gets debited from the savings or current account.

-In case of delayed payment of instalments or premature withdrawal, one needs to pay penalties.
-The penalties and other associated charges are applicable based on the concerned bank’s policy.
+In case of delayed payment of instalments or premature withdrawal, penalties are incurred.
+The penalties and other associated charges are applied as per the concerned bank’s policy.

 Note that the recurring deposit interest rates keep changing from time to time.
 Thus, it is better to use an RD calculator to check your returns before committing to one.